luisdrg/AlgoDogs/reflection.md

 # What didn’t work

 Some small things took longer than expected, especially dealing with templates and static files, I had to look up documentation because I kept having a typo and was too stubborn to use AI.
+Also, I should have told ChatGPT to not do include emojis.
+I do not like them so I removed them manually.

 # What I learned